acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

     This tool triggers a new CircleCI pipeline and returns the URL to monitor its progress.

-    Input options (EXACTLY ONE of these two options must be used):
+    Input options (EXACTLY ONE of these THREE options must be used):

+    Option 1 - Project Slug and branch (BOTH required):
+    - projectSlug: The project slug obtained from listFollowedProjects tool (e.g., "gh/organization/project")
+    - branch: The name of the branch (required when using projectSlug)

-    Option 1 - Direct URL (provide ONE of these):
+    Option 2 - Direct URL (provide ONE of these):
     - projectURL: The URL of the CircleCI project in any of these formats:
       * Project URL with branch: https://app.circleci.com/pipelines/gh/organization/project?branch=feature-branch
       * Pipeline URL: https://app.circleci.com/pipelines/gh/organization/project/123
       * Workflow URL: https://app.circleci.com/pipelines/gh/organization/project/123/workflows/abc-def
       * Job URL: https://app.circleci.com/pipelines/gh/organization/project/123/workflows/abc-def/jobs/xyz

-    Option 2 - Project Detection (ALL of these must be provided together):
+    Option 3 - Project Detection (ALL of these must be provided together):
     - workspaceRoot: The absolute path to the workspace root
     - gitRemoteURL: The URL of the git remote repository
     - branch: The name of the current branch